geo200cn/geo200cn.github.io/tidyr.md

 One of the clear advantages of tidy R, at least when you are first learning R, is its assortment of data manipulation functions, which is a part of its **dplyr** package.Compared to base R, the beauty of these **dplyr** functions is that they feature consistent design principles and easily work with non-standard evaluation (i.e., you don’t have to put quotes around variable names).

 In the tidyverse, you will almost never use the `[,]` indexing nor the `$` data frame column indexing that are pervasive throughout base R code.
 So, to subset (filter) rows, use the `filter()` function.
-For example, to get Yolo county
+For example, to get Yolo county, which has a [FIPS](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt) code of "06113"

 ```r
 filter(counties, GEOID == "06113")
 ```

 The name `filter` tells you exactly what you are doing.
-The first argument is the data object you want to filter on And the third argument is your filtering criteria.
+The first argument is the data object you want to filter on and the second argument is your filtering criteria.
 See how easy that was?

 Before we compare how filtering is done in base R, let's duplicate *counties* so we don't lose it.